Gloria Shayne Baker: Early life

 Baker was born to a Jewish family in Brookline, Massachusetts, on September 4, 1923, daughter of Attorney Mark Shain and Professor Rose Wies Shain, she grew up next door to Joseph and Rose Kennedy and their children, including John F. Kennedy.
-She began her music career as part of a singing trio, The Shain Sisters, alongside her older sisters, Esther and Thelma.
+Baker began her music career as part of a singing trio, The Shain Sisters, alongside her older sisters, Esther and Thelma.
 She changed the spelling of her last name from Shain to Shayne early on in her career for professional reasons.
-She earned her bachelor's degree from the Boston University School of Music.
+Baker earned her bachelor's degree from the Boston University School of Music.
 She moved to New York City during the 1940s, where she worked as a pianist performing on demos and in front of live audiences.
-She also arranged music for composers such as Stephen Sondheim and Irving Berlin.
+Baker also arranged music for composers such as Stephen Sondheim and Irving Berlin.

 Shayne met her first husband, French born Noël Regney, while playing piano at a New York City hotel in 1951.
 Regney and Shayne would later write "Do You Hear What I Hear?" together as collaborators.
 They were married the same year that they met.
 The couple divorced in 1973.
 Regney died in 2002.

 Shayne married her second husband, William Baker, in 1973.
 He died in 2001.